 Climbing to the Cave

-Staring at the entrance of the Deil’s Lum from across the divide wasn’t enough for me so I slid down the hill and climbed up into it.
-This is foolhardy behaviour and not recommended, but I made a short video so you can see the cave without risking life and limb!
+Staring at the entrance of the Deil’s Lum from across the divide wasn’t enough for me so, one day, I slid down the hill and climbed up into it.
+This is foolhardy behaviour, and not recommended, but I made a short video so you can see the cave without risking your own life and limb.

-Set in 1st century Scotland, and featuring Cullykhan Bay, SISTERS AT THE EDGE OF THE WORLD includes the battle of Mons Graupius between the Romans and the Caledonian tribes.
-The book features a neurodiverse main character and some rather complicated romance!
+Set in 1st century Scotland, and featuring the cliffs and caves of Cullykhan Bay, SISTERS AT THE EDGE OF THE WORLD includes the battle of Mons Graupius between the Romans and the Caledonian tribes.
+The book features a neurodivergent main character and some rather complicated romance…

 See the press release here